mobalazs/rotor-framework/docs/view-builder-widget-reference.md

-# Core Widget Configuration
+# Widget Reference

 ← [Back to Documentation](../README.md#-learn-more)

 ## Overview

+A **Widget** is the smallest unit in the Rotor UI tree.
+Every widget is a plain BrightScript object that describes a SceneGraph node and its behavior.

 Every widget in the Rotor Framework automatically receives core configuration properties and methods.
-This document covers the fundamental widget functionality available to all widgets, including basic widgets and ViewModels.
+This document covers the fundamental widget functionality available to all widgets.

 ## Configuration Properties Reference